Marguerite Frick-Cramer: Between the World Wars

 Still, in 1918, the University of Geneva offered Cramer a deputy professorship to substitute for her former supervisor Charles Borgeaud and to teach the history of Geneva.
 He was busy working on a memorandum concerning Swiss neutrality, which the Swiss government presented to the conference about the Treaty of Versailles.
 Her career as an academic was short-lived, and she took up new responsibilities at the ICRC before finishing her first semester as a lecturer.

 On 27 November 1918, two and a half weeks after the end of the War, Cramer was co-opted as a member of the ICRC.
+She was related to seven other committee members.
 Despite the hesitations some of its members felt in allowing a woman to join its ranks, the Committee understood that such change would be inevitable, largely because the war had deeply altered people's perception of gender equality.
 As a result, Cramer became the first woman to become a member of the governing body of any international organization, more than fifty years before the introduction of women's suffrage in Switzerland.

 When representatives from the National Red Cross Societies of the Allies/Entente Powers came together in Cannes and Paris to establish the League of Red Cross Societies, Cramer was sent by the committee to join the negotiations.

 In 1920, Cramer married Edouard Auguste Frick, a Swiss citizen who was born in Saint Petersburg and served as the ICRC general delegate for Eastern Europe, most notably during the Russian Revolution and later as a deputy for Fridtjof Nansen when he became the High Commissioner for Refugees of the League of Nations.
 Cramer and Frick had dealt with each other on a professional basis before their wedding.